-District-Wide Behavioral Expectations Examples of Expected Behaviors Level 3B Infractions Level 3B infractions do NOT necessarily result in an out of school removal but could result in an OSS if administration deems appropriate.
-Possible Corrective Strategies: Multiple strategies may be used depending on individual student's needs.
-This is not meant to be an exhaustive list Be Respectful Consider other people's feelings and respect personal space of others Politelyfollow adult requests Keep your hands, feet and objects to yourself at all times Bullying is defined as a pattern of obscene gestures; written electronic or verbal communications that threaten or harm; taun ting; malicious teasing; physical acts, not limited to hitting, kicking, pushing, or damaging personal property; repeatedly shunning or excluding students from activities and may include coercion or extortion.
-Habitually Violates School Rules Student continues to violate school rules after receiving greater than three written referrals for other Level 2 Infractions.
-Examples: Repeated class disturbances, repeated violation of class rules Inflict Bodily Injury Involvement in any form of physical aggression that results in bodily harm or injury to another person(s).
-Sexual Harassment Student engages in unwantedor unwelcomed verbal, written or physical conduct of a sexual nature that results in the creation of a hostile educational environment that impedes the ability of another student or students to participate in or benefit from the educational program.
-Example: spreading sexual rumors, repeatedly pressuring others for dates or unwanted sexual activity, repeated teasing of a sexual nature, repeated unwanted sexual remarks or jokes, and/or repeated unwelcomed touching or grabbing.
-Threatening/Intimidation Student delivers disrespectful and/or intimidating messages (verbal, gestural, or written) that convey an explicit or implied threat and/or harm directed toward another student and/or adult, and which convey the intent to carry out such or threat or harm as well as the knowledge and capacity to do so.
-Harassment (other than sexually/Intimidation or Inappropriate Communication to an Adult Student repeatedly delivers disrespectful messages (words, gestures, photographs, drawings or any other form of communication) to adult Disrespectful messages may include but not limited to comments based on race, religion, age, gender, and/or national origin; sustained or intense verbal attacks based on ethnic origin, disabilities, or other personal/familymatters or message used to harass or intimi In addition to the Steps for Level 3A and 3 B Infractions the following must also be followed: MANDATORY Any student receiving his/her Fourth full-day removal from instruction by either ISS/ISI and/or OSS during any given semester shall be referred by the school administrator to the School's Response to Intervention Team to determine whether Supplemental and/or intensive Intervention strategies and supports are necessary to address student's behavior.
-MANDATORY Any student receiving IDEA services that receives his/her Fourth full-day removal from instruction by either ISS/ISI and or OSS during any given semester will have revisions made to his/her Functional Behavior Assessment, Behavioral Intervention Plan, and/or Individual Education Program
+Level 3 A & B Infractions: Corrective Strategies Confi District-wide Behavioral Expectations Examples of Expected Behaviors Level 3B Infractions Level 3A & 3B Infractions - Discipline incidents that significantly interfere with others' safety and learning, are of a threatening or harmful nature, and/or are legal violations and warrant administrative interventions.
+Committing a Level 3A infraction does NOT result in an out of school removal on the first violation as school administrators shall attempt to utilize other corrective actions as deemed appropriate on a case by case basis, and committing a 3B infraction does NOT necessarily result in an out of school removal but could result in an OSS if administration deems appropriate.
+BE Respectful Consider other people's feelings and respect personal space of others Politely follow adult requests Keep your hands, feet and objects to yourself at all times Bullyring is defined as a pattern of obscene gestures; written, electronic or verbal communications that threaten or harm; taunting; malicious tessing; physical acts, not limited to hitting, kicking, pushing, or damaging personal property; repeatedly shunning or excluding students from activities and may include coercion or extortion.
+Inflict Bodily Injury Involvement in any form of physical aggression that results in bodily harm or injury to another person(s).
+Possession or Use of Electronic Smoking Device Student possesses Electronic Smoking Device Telectronic smoking pods and/or liquids on school grounds, at school-sponsored events, and/or when using school district transportation "Administrators may move violation of this offense to a Level 4 if the safety of others is compromised Sexual Harassment Student engages in unwanted or unwelcomed verbal, written or physical conduct of a sexual nature that effectively denies another student engages in unwanted or unwelcomed verbal, written or physical conduct on the basis of sex, such as sexual advances, requests for sexual Favors, jokes, remarks and other verbal, physical and inappropriate conduct of a sexual nature Threatening/Intimidation Student delivers disrespectful and/or intimidating messages (verbal, gestural, or written) that conveys an explicit or implied threat and/or hard directed toward another sudent and/or adult, and which conveys the intent to carry out such a threat or harm as well as the knowledge and capacity to do so.
+Ex: I will slap you, I am going to hit you, etc. CPSB Threat Assessment must be completed.
+Harassment (other than sexual) /Intimidation or Inappropriate Communication to an Adult Student repeatedly delivers disrespectful message (words, gestures, photographs, drawings or any other form of communication) to adult Disrespectful messages may include but not limited to comments based on race, religion, age, gender, and/or national origin; sustained or intense verbal attacks based on ethnic origin, disabilities, or other personal